vzpyr/telecloud/README.md

 - easy to setup

 # forked ?
-telecloud was forked by [telesync](https://github.com/FujiwaraChoki/TeleSync), make sure to check out his project too i wanted to add an account system to this, so i could host a public instance ([keqing.cloud](https://keqing.cloud/)) and everyone had access to free storage telecloud is currently only a backend which can be used for other things
+telecloud was forked by [telesync](https://github.com/FujiwaraChoki/TeleSync), make sure to check out his project too. i wanted to add an account system to this, so i could host a public instance ([keqing.cloud](https://keqing.cloud/)) and everyone had access to free storage. telecloud is currently only a backend which can be used for other things.

 # requirements
 - api id and hash from [here](https://my.telegram.org/apps)